apiobuild/platform/content/blog/create-an-online-store-for-free.md

 You can group products in various categories, and customers can filter products by category directly from the menu.
 We also support multiple categories per product.
 For example, you can set up a "Featured" collection to highlight popular items on the top and still show it in other categories so customers can locate any items easily.

-<video width="100%" loop="true" autoplay="true" controls style="display: block;
+<video width="100%" controls style="display: block;
 margin: 0 auto"><source src="/video/jump-to.mp4" type="video/mp4" />
 </video>

 #### Limit Per Customer/Out of Stock

 Set a maximum quantity (per customer) for products in the catalog google sheet.
-Once the customer’s selection reaches the maximum, the system will show the limitation or out of stock message.
+Once the customer’s selection reaches the maximum, the system will show the limitation or out of stock message. which is also customizable.
+You can change it to "Coming Soon" or "Back in Stock Next Spring."

+Chopin store is capable for inventory management too! <a href="mailto:apiobuild@gmail.com">Contact us</a> to learn more.

-<video width="100%" loop="true" autoplay="true" controls style="display: block;
+<video width="100%" controls style="display: block;
 margin: 0 auto"><source src="/video/out-of-stock.mp4" type="video/mp4" />
 </video>

 #### Tax and Shipping Options

 Depending on where your business is registered, the tax rate can be set by you.
 You can also add shipping rules, including different destinations with different amounts and a **free shipping minimum**.
+Chopin also support discount function, and you can offer percentage or dollar value off for all of your products or just for certain categories.

 <img src="/images/blog/order-summary.png" class="post-img">